raphaelmansuy/til/docker/index.md

 # 10 minutes to deploy a Docker App to AWS using ECS

-AWS proposes two container orchestrations service: ECS and Kubernete.
+AWS proposes two container orchestrations services: ECS and Kubernete.

 Well integrated with the AWS ecosystem, ECS is the proprietary version.